-level by 2025.
+In September 2016, SB 1383 (Chapter 395, Statues of 2016) was approved, requiring a statewide reduction of organic waste disposal.
+Specifically, SB 1383 requires a 50 percent reduction of the statewide disposal of organic waste from the 2014 level by 2020, and a 75 percent reduction of the 2014 level by 2025.
 SB 1383 requires cities and counties to adopt regulations to achieve the specified targets for reducing organic waste in landfills.
-Further, CalRecycle adopted regulations in November 2020 that took effect in January 2022.
+Further, CalRecycle adopted regulations in November 2020 and took effect in January 2022.